obicco/cloudflare-poc/README.md

 # Cloudflare Tunnel PoC with Authentication

 A proof of concept for exposing local applications to the internet using Cloudflare Tunnel with HTTP Basic Authentication.
-Perfect for testing before deploying to a Raspberry Pi 5!

 ## What This Project Demonstrates